adherr/IsItStolen/README.md

 TO DO
 =====

--All caps the environment variables
+- All caps the environment variables
--Search nearby serials if no hits are found with the exact match -Better parsing of incoming tweets
+- Search nearby serials if no hits are found with the exact match
+- Better parsing of incoming tweets
--Handle Twitter exceptions reasonably
+- Handle Twitter exceptions reasonably
--Persistently keep track of last tweet processed so we can respond to old tweets on startup back to where we left of in case of streaming API problems, Heroku dyno balancing, etc
+- Persistently keep track of last tweet processed so we can respond to old tweets on startup back to where we left of in case of streaming API problems, Heroku dyno balancing, etc
--Send pictures?
+- Send pictures?
 Only stolen bikes? ???